-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 358 governing PILD (percutaneous image-guided lumbar decompression) coverage, effective 2026-03-04.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 358 governing PILD (percutaneous image-guided lumbar decompression) coverage, with an effective date of 2026-03-04.
 Coverage remains restricted to beneficiaries enrolled in approved clinical studies under Coverage with Evidence Development (CED).
 Here's what billing teams need to know.

 Quick-Reference Table